saurhkumar/ubuntu-wacom-app/README.md

-# Hello World Ubuntu App
+# Ubuntu Wacom Tablet App

-A simple Rust GTK application that shows "Hello World" when a button is clicked.
+A simple Rust GTK application that allows switching the mapping of Wacom tablets between monitors.

 ## Prerequisites